|

 Because

-creation, experienced songwriters often wait to file formal
+experienced songwriters often wait to file formal copyrights

-copyrights (with the U.S. Office of Copyrights) until their
+(with the U.S. Office of Copyrights) until their songs are

-songs are polished, rewritten, completed and ready to be
+polished, rewritten, completed and ready to be published or

 When

-a song is finished and ready to go, it's ready to be registered
+a song is completed and ready to show, it's also ready to

 HOW